It can be very uncomfortable when you have ulcers month.

-Mouth ulcers are usually white or grey in colour and can occur inside the lips and cheeks, on the bottom of the mouth, or on the gums and tongue.
+Mouth ulcers are usually white or grey in colour and can occur inside the lips as lip ulcer and cheeks, on the bottom of the mouth, or on the gums and tongue.
 Mouth ulcers will usually clear up within a couple of weeks.

 What Are Recurrent Mouth Ulcers?